Aquatic Therapy at Proactive Rehabilitation & Wellness

 Aquatic Therapy Programs

 ProActive Rehabilitation & Wellness use evidenced-based, proven aquatic therapy techniques and treatment approaches to treat many conditions.
-Below is a small list of the most common diagnoses that may benefit from Aquatic Therapy.
+Below is a small list of the most common diagnoses that may benefit from this type of treatment.

 Balance & Vestibular Problems